 Create a sense of Urgency

-Presentation of the project to the leading managers does not make sense as it is not convincing.
+Presentation of the project to the leading managers does not make sense if it is not convincing.
 Management leaders must see the apparent need to make changes and give responsibilities to the brainy team thus empowering them.
 Understanding the crisis-based grounds for transformations (e.g. mixture of discontent client, high prices, low incomes, etc.) will bring sense of Urgency.

 Wasting time on analysis instead of effective actions results in losing momentum.
 Crisis is an essential part of changes; consequently, when people cope with a problem, that moves them to bring to the light the need of change.
 The Heart of Change insists on focusing on flashy topical cases to find the answers for problems, to wean off all ready established methods and procedures, even though persuasions will be used.
 True facts and captivating data for both customer and stakeholder make strong emotional connection to allow changes happen.
 As a matter of fact something new appearing in the horizon strikes a deep chord in the people’s heart.
 The new things will probably intrigue some people, so their strong interest will decrease all possible doubts for the need for change.